-- 5.03 The main reasons for entering into a partnership are: - (a) the desire to find new ways to share risk - (b) the ability to access new resources - (c) to provide new and better ways of delivering services - (d) to forge new relationships. - 5.04 A partner is defined as either: - (a) an organisation (private or public) undertaking, part funding or participating as a beneficiary in a project - or - (b) a body whose nature or status give it a right or obligation to support the project. - 5.05 Partners participate in projects by: - (a) acting as a project deliverer or sponsor, solely or in concert with others - (b) acting as a project funder or part funder - (c) being the beneficiary group of the activity undertaken in a project. - 5.06 Partners have common responsibilities: - (a) to be willing to take on a role in the broader programme appropriate to the skills and resources of the partner organisation - (b) to act in good faith at all times and in the best interests of the partnership's aims and objectives
+- (b) a body whose nature or status give it a right or obligation to support the project. - 5.05 Partners participate in projects by: - (a) acting as a project deliverer or sponsor, solely or in concert with others; - (b) acting as a project funder or part funder; and - (c) being the beneficiary group of the activity undertaken in a project. - 5.06 Partners have common responsibilities: - (a) to be willing to take on a role in the broader programme appropriate to the skills and resources of the partner organisation; - (b) to act in good faith at all times and in the best interests of the partnership's aims and objectives;

-- (c) be open about any conflict of interests that might arise - (d) to encourage joint working and promote the sharing of information, resources and skills between public, private and community sectors - (e) to hold confidentially any information received as a result of partnership activities or duties that is of a confidential or commercially sensitive nature - (f) to act wherever possible as ambassadors for the project.
+- (c) be open about any conflict of interests that might arise; - (d) to encourage joint working and promote the sharing of information, resources and skills between public, private and community sectors; - (e) to hold confidentially any information received as a result of partnership activities or duties that is of a confidential or commercially sensitive nature; and - (f) to act wherever possible as ambassadors for the project.

-- 5.07 The key controls for Authority partners are: - (a) if appropriate, to be aware of their responsibilities under the Authority's financial regulations and the code of practice on tenders and contracts - (b) to ensure that risk management processes are in place to identify and assess all known risks - (c) to ensure that project appraisal processes are in place to assess the viability of the project in terms of resources, staffing and expertise - (d) to agree and accept formally the roles and responsibilities of each of the partners involved in the project before the project commences - (e) to communicate regularly with other partners throughout the project so that problems can be identified and shared to achieve their successful resolution. - (f) To undertake evaluation to determine the effectiveness of the project
+- 5.07 The key controls for Authority partners are: - (a) if appropriate, to be aware of their responsibilities under the Authority's financial regulations and the code of practice on tenders and contracts; - (b) to ensure that risk management processes are in place to identify and assess all known risks; - (c) to ensure that project appraisal processes are in place to assess the viability of the project in terms of resources, staffing and expertise; - (d) to agree and accept formally the roles and responsibilities of each of the partners involved in the project before the project commences; - (e) to communicate regularly with other partners throughout the project so that problems can be identified and shared to achieve their successful resolution; and - (f) To undertake evaluation to determine the effectiveness of the project.

 - 5.08 To advise on effective controls that will ensure that resources are not wasted. - 5.09 To advise on the key elements of funding a project.
-They include: - (a) a scheme appraisal for financial viability in both the current and future years - (b) risk appraisal and management - (c) resourcing, including taxation issues - (d) audit, security and control requirements - (e) carry-forward arrangements. - 5.10 To ensure that the accounting arrangements are satisfactory.
+They include: - (a) a scheme appraisal for financial viability in both the current and future years; - (b) risk appraisal and management; - (c) resourcing, including taxation issues; - (d) audit, security and control requirements; and - (e) carry-forward arrangements. - 5.10 To ensure that the accounting arrangements are satisfactory.